 The best full-frame mirrorless cameras now offer feature sets that are comparable to DSLRs, but with all the models currently available in can be a tough choice to make.

-However, in some ways, a plethora of choice is a good thing because it means there is something available for every type of photographer in a wide range of budgets.
+However, in some ways, a plethora of choices is a good thing because it means there is something available for every type of photographer in a wide range of budgets.

 With that in mind we’ll discuss some of the best full-frame mirrorless cameras currently on the market and how the features might appeal to you and suit your style of photography: